Designing Your RF PCB StackupBy ZM Peterson • Dec 5, 2019

 This should be the starting point for thinking about an RF PCB stackup.
 Folks like Rick Hartley recommend going for at least an 8-layer stackup, and I tend to agree when more signals need to be routed.
 You can also check out the 10-layer stackup I’ve created in this article for more guidance.

 For signal traces on the surface layer, one common practice is to use ground copper pour and via fences shield different sections of the board.
 The grounded copper pour and vias provide image charge that strongly opposes any EMI radiated from a nearby board section.
-The via fences need to be precisely designed, although a good approximation for the case where the pour region is much larger than the diameter and spacing between vias is to set the spacing equal to half the wavelength (in air) of the signal to be shielded.
+The via fences need to be precisely designed, although a good approximation for the case where the pour region is much larger than the diameter and spacing between vias is to set the spacing smaller than half the signal wavelength (in the dielectric) to prevent lowest order resonances between the vias.
 There are several basic simulation tools and calculators online that can be used for via fence/via gridding design on the surface layer.

 Using coplanar waveguides or substrate integrated waveguides is a great routing strategy as these routing topologies provide excellent isolation.
 While these structures can be rather large compared to microstrip traces, these structures provide high levels of isolation and are already used in many microwave/mmWave devices.